EsotericEnderman/microbit-movement/README.md

+# Microbit Movement

+> Moving square on a microbit.

-> Open this page at [https://EsotericEnderman.github.io/movement/](https://EsotericEnderman.github.io/movement/)
+> Open this page at [https://EsotericEnderman.github.io/movement/](https://EsotericEnderman.github.io/microbit-movement/)

 ## Use as Extension